tarantool/doc/doc/reference/configuration/configuration_reference.rst

 ..  confval:: vinyl.timeout

-    The vinyl storage engine has a scheduler which does compaction.
+    The vinyl storage engine has a scheduler that performs compaction.
     When vinyl is low on available memory, the compaction scheduler may be unable to keep up with incoming update requests.
     In that situation, queries may time out after ``vinyl.timeout`` seconds.
-    This should rarely occur, since normally vinyl would throttle inserts when it is running low on compaction bandwidth.
+    This should rarely occur, since normally vinyl throttles inserts when it is running low on compaction bandwidth.
-    Compaction can also be ordered manually with :doc:`/reference/reference_lua/box_index/compact`.
+    Compaction can also be initiated manually with :doc:`/reference/reference_lua/box_index/compact`.

     |